rydmike/adaptive_theme_demo/README.md

 ```

-As the final step, we will make a factory constructor called `make`, that makes our custom `AppThemeExtension` using a few input parameters.
-We will use `ColorScsheme` `scheme` and `bool` `zoomBlogFonts` as inputs.
+As the final step, we add a factory constructor called `make`.
+It constructs our custom `AppThemeExtension` using a few parameters, `ColorScsheme` `scheme` and `bool` `zoomBlogFonts` as inputs.

-From the `ColorScheme` will use the `primary` color as source color, so we can harmonize all our input semantic order status colors to the themes primary color.
+From the `ColorScheme` we use the `primary` color as source color, to harmonize all our input semantic order status colors to the theme's primary color.

 We will also as a demo use a boolean parameter that zooms the font size of our content blog text styles.
 We could have used a `double` parameter to set the font size directly, but we wanted to use a `bool` toggle to later demonstrate that we are not manually animating or manipulating the font size, we just give it a new immediate value via a bool toggle.